 402 W. Washington Street

 Indianapolis, IN 46204

 As part of the application process, a budget must be submitted.
 The budget must indicate any funds or ways in which the individual will reduce costs, such as sharing a hotel room or transportation.
-A 50% match of funds is required for applicants not receiving Social Security benefits (SSI or SSDI) or TANF.
+A 50% match of funds is required for applicants not receiving Social Security benefits (SSI or SSDI), SNAP or TANF.
 If your request is funded, Consumer Education Funds will reimburse recipients for actual expenses.
-A receipt for each expense must be submitted to the Council after the event.
+A receipt for each expense (as outlined in the Program Information on the GCPD website) must be submitted to the Council after the event.
 Funds may be paid in advance ONLY for those receiving SSI benefits (excluding airfare).
 There is a separate form to be filled out (and approved) when requesting advanced funding.
 You are expected to pay half your expense as a match for some expenses, as shown on the budget worksheet to be submitted.

 The applicant must demonstrate how participation in the proposed event will benefit the consumer and how the event reflects the Council’s mission and commitment to community inclusion.
 The Indiana Governor’s Council for People with Disabilities has the right to deny a request if the proposed activity is found to be inconsistent with the purpose of the Fund and/or with the mission of the Council.

 Due to limited funds, out-of-state travel is restricted to one conference per family every two years.
 Also, an individual will not be funded for more than one educational event per calendar year.
 Funds must be used specifically for those individuals identified in the application.
 After the event, recipients are required to conduct/participate in two community activities from a list provided by the Council.

 Please look here for more information: https://www.in.gov/gpcpd/funding-opportunities/.
 You can also contact the GCPD office to obtain hard copies of application forms, to gather more information, and to ask specific questions at email@example.com or 317-232-7772.